 BECAUSE all organisms are related through similarities in DNA sequences, the whole of nature could be really one family.

 New insights of epigenetics have lead to a revolutionary view of human biology.
-Theosophy concurs with many of these new findings.
+Theosophical teachings may agree with many of these new findings.

-“The failures of science and its arbitrary assumptions,” Blavatsky says in The Secret Doctrine (2:670), “are far greater on the whole than any ‘extravagant’ esoteric doctrine.”
+“The failures of science and its arbitrary assumptions,” Blavatsky wrote in The Secret Doctrine (2:670), “are far greater on the whole than any ‘extravagant’ esoteric doctrine.”

 The traditional geneticist’s view of evolution “is from the animal,” she reminds us, and “mind in its various phases” is viewed, erroneously, as completely separate from matter.